lhmouse/k3/COMMANDS.md

 * Description

-  Terminates the connection from `username` by sending a WebSocket closure notification of `ws_status` and `reason`.
+  Terminates the connection from a user, by sending a WebSocket closure notification of `ws_status` and `reason`.
 The default value for `ws_status` is `1008` (_Policy Violation_).